 Landlords must store their tenants' security deposit in North Carolina in one of two ways.
 The first is that you can choose to store it in a trust account.

-The trust account must be in a licensed and federally insured institution or a trust institution within the state of North Carolina.
+The trust account must be in a licensed and federally insured institution or a trust institution within the state of North Carolina, with an address located within the state.

-Once you’ve stored the tenant’s deposit in either a form of interim accounting like a trust account or a bond, North Carolina law states that you must then notify the tenant.
-You should do so within 30 days after their lease begins to avoid a breach of the deposit law.
+Once landlords stored the tenant’s deposit in either a form of interim accounting like a trust account or a bond, North Carolina laws state that they must then notify the tenant.
+Landlords should do so within 30 days after their lease begins to avoid a breach of the deposit laws.

 What can the landlord use the deposit for?

-North Carolina general statutes dictate a landlord can only take lawful deductions and reasonable fees from the tenant’s deposit.
+Carolina security deposit laws general statutes dictate a landlord can only take lawful deductions and reasonable fees from the tenant’s deposit.
 This happens when either the month to month tenancy has ended or has been broken.
-Also, when the lease has ended, you can only use it for specific purposes.
+Also, when the lease has ended, landlords can only use it for specific purposes according to the laws.

 deduction uses

-For example, you can use a tenant's security deposit to cover:
+For example, you can use a tenant's security deposit to cover some fees such as:

 • A landlords unpaid bills such as water or sewer services that may be claimed against the unit.